 When I think about reading comprehension, I frequently consider the skills taught to be like a ladder.
-In education, we typically use the term ‘scaffolding’ when talking about supporting students as they ascend toward understanding, but I think ladder is much more appropriate because who wants to construct all that scaffolding?
-I guess we could use an elevator or escalator, but that suggests that we can take short-cuts, and learning to read is not a place for taking short-cuts.
+In education, we typically use the term ‘scaffolding’ when talking about supporting students as they ascend toward understanding, but I think a ladder is much more appropriate because who wants to construct all that scaffolding?
+I guess we could use an elevator or escalator, but that suggests that we can take shortcuts, and learning to read is not a place for taking shortcuts.
 No…I think for our purposes, a ladder works very nicely.

 Rung by rung, we construct a ladder of tools and skills to help students understand what they read, and many of those rungs will be constructed and reinforced in upper elementary.

 Text structure is a mid-level rung on the reading comprehension ladder.
-There are skills (like learning sight-words and understanding sentence structure) that are lower on the ladder, and skills (like figurative language and theme development) that are higher up the ladder.
+There are skills (like learning sight words and understanding sentence structure) that are lower on the ladder, and skills (like figurative language and theme development) that are higher up the ladder.

 Now, it seems that text structure should be easy because there are only so many options to choose from.
-In my classes and in all the activities we’ve create at Fun in 5th Grade on this topic, we focused on just 5 types of text structure:
+In my classes and in all the activities we’ve created at Fun in 5th Grade on this topic, we focused on just 5 types of text structure:

 - Cause and Effect: tells what happened and why it happened.

 - Compare and Contrast: discusses similarities and differences between two or more subjects